Group Leader in Theoretical or Computational Biology

 Ambitious scientists, at all career stages, are invited to apply for a full-time research position as Group Leader.
 The current strategy of IGC is to reinforce and encourage multidisciplinary and quantitative research.
-Deadline for application submission: 24 February 2020.
+Deadline for application submission: CALL CLOSED.

 This call particularly focuses on finding researchers interested in computational biology, bioinformatics and theoretical biological physics across a broad spectrum of topics studying biological phenomena.
 The candidate should have a strong interest in the study of systems that are either biological in origin or serve as informative models thereof.
 These can vary in scale from the molecular to the whole ecosystem.